Assistant Superintendent of Instructional Services

-As a community responsible for developing citizens for the 21st century, staff, parents and community members gathered to define what we wanted for our children.
-Although this work was done in the 1990s, the results of that collaborative work are relevant today.
+As a community responsible for developing citizens for the 21st century, staff, parents and community members gathered to define what we wanted for our children through the development of a new strategic plan in the 2020-21 school year.
 We want our students to understand that learning is a dynamic process reflected throughout one’s life.
 Students will develop the knowledge, skills and attitudes and master essential content areas to be:

 With the achievement of these goals, our students will have the foundation for living a balanced and healthy life, succeeding in the workplace, and contributing as members of society.

 Belief StatementsSumner-Bonney Lake School District instructional leaders and instructional specialists came together to determine what we believe about teaching and learning.
 From these belief statements, those same instructional leaders crafted our Guiding Principles of Learning.
 These statements reflect what we in the Sumner-Bonney Lake School District believe to be true about our learning community: